 Bee Cave is a very small city located in the state of Texas.
 With a population of 6,292 people and three constituent neighborhoods, Bee Cave is the 418th largest community in Texas.
-Bee Cave has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Bee Cave was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Bee Cave economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Bee Cave, where the median household income is $121,708.00.

 Bee Cave home prices are not only among the most expensive in Texas, but Bee Cave real estate also consistently ranks among the most expensive in America.